BruceZwq/HPOTagger/README.md

 1. Replace the UMLS synonym file in SapBERT with the HPO synonym expansion file in the first step.

-2. Use the SapBERT training script to train 1(10) rounds, and output the model file as the subsequent semantic enhancement model.
+2. Use the SapBERT training script to train 1(10) Epoch(s), and output the model file as the subsequent semantic enhancement model.

 # Model Training and Tagging